Galaxies99/VAE-pytorch/README.md

 ## Performance on CUB200 Dataset

 We also provide the CUB200 dataset configurations.
 But unfortunately, our VAEs performs badly on this generation task.
+Therefore, the performance is omitted here.

 ## References